 - Many germs can live on surfaces for an extended amount of time.

 - A clean environment is especially important if you use any type of medical equipment.
 You should clean the equipment according to the manufacturer’s recommendations.

 - Call your physician if you feel you are getting ill.
-In many instances, you can be treated before the infection progresses to a more serious state.
+Many times you can be treated before the infection progress to a serious state.

-- Sometimes simply being aware helps.
-Don't limit yourself to the extreme, but do take precautions.
+- Sometimes just being aware helps.
+Don’t limit yourself to the extreme but do take precautions.